HigherOrderCO/Kind/spec.md

 ## Reduction rules

-Formality has the same reduction rules as the Elementary Affine Calculus.
+EATT has the same reduction rules as the Elementary Affine Calculus.
 They are:

 1. Application of a lambda